erikpukinskis/confgen/README.md

   },
 },
 ```
 - We should probably have some tests!
-- Separate the UMD config from the ESM.
-Maybe `confgen library:Foo` should just be ESM by default,
-  and `confgen library:Foo umd` would add UMD compatibility

 ### Might happen

+- Making room for other "ecosystems".
+E.g. maybe there's a separate Webpack ecosystem preset like:
+  `npx cofgen webpack node`.
-- While `confgen` doesn't currently bootstrap a working app, it might be close to being able to do
-  that.
-Running something like `npx confgen vite react devServer` could set up a working
+- While `confgen` doesn't currently bootstrap a working app, it might be close.
+Maybe in the future running `npx confgen vite react devServer` could fully bootstrap a runnable app.
-  repo.